strawcity/guitar-effects/README.md

 ## Future Development

-The guitar effects system is designed for continuous expansion and enhancement:
+The guitar delay effects system is designed for continuous expansion and
+enhancement:

 ### 🚀 **Planned Effects Packages**